EndPointCorp/end-point-blog/2020/10/16/the-pragmatic-programmer-20th-anniversary-edition.html.md

 * Unit testing was far less common in the late ’90s, and there were few good test frameworks, so they recommended you write your own.
 Now there are many good test frameworks for every language, so they of course recommend you choose one of those and use it.

-* Dave writes “A Confession” on page 223, telling us that writing tests for 30+ years made testing so much a part of the way he thinks and programs, that he now writes testable interfaces even when he doesn’t write tests.
+* Dave writes “A Confession” on page 223: He tells us that writing tests for 30+ years made testing so much a part of the way he thinks and programs, that he now writes testable interfaces even when he doesn’t write tests.
 He isn’t saying that testing is no longer important, but rather that it’s not a religion, that it can and should be examined by experienced programmers, and it has important effects on the programmer aside from the tests themselves.

 * The old edition had checklists scattered throughout, and collected in the pull-out card at the end.
 The new edition doesn’t have checklists anymore, except the Debugging Checklist on page 97.
 I think that’s ok.
 They weren’t something I ever referred back to.